Income survey

 2. Why are members who work abroad not allowed to participate?

-4. How do I get the questionnaire?
+4. How do I obtain the questionnaire?

 6. What is the participant number printed on the questionnaire?